andreykobal/opbnb-ai-nft-avatars/README.md

 ## Game Code Highlights

-Here are some C# code highlights from the Interactive AI NFT Avatars project:
+Here are some C# code highlights from the Interactive AI NFT Avatars Unity project:

 ### MintNFT.cs